Why High Spenders Need the Right Credit Card

 Categories That Reward Big Spending

 High spenders typically fall into a few buckets.
 Grocery spenders benefit from cards offering 3% to 6% back at supermarkets.
+Our roundup of the best credit card for grocery shopping breaks down which supermarket bonus categories pay off the most.
 Dining enthusiasts should look for cards with 3% to 4% back at restaurants.
+Our picks for the best credit cards for eating out and dining compare the top restaurant bonus categories and which card wins for heavy takeout users.
 Travel spenders do best with cards earning miles or points on flights and hotels.

 If your spending is spread across many categories, a flat-rate card offering 2% cash back on everything is often the simplest and most rewarding option.
 You won't have to track rotating categories or worry about spending caps.